satish-rajnale/MicroFrontEnds/README.md

 3. **Establish Team Prefixes**
 - Agree on naming conventions where isolation is not possible yet.
 Namespace CSS, Events, Local Storage and Cookies to avoid collisions and clarify ownership.

+4. **Favor Native Browser Features over Custom APIs**
+- Use Browser Events for communication instead of building a global PubSub system.
+If you really have to build a cross team API, try keeping it as simple as possible.